Friday, 3 April 2026

 Myth: "My annual Pap smear checks for ovarian cancer."

 Fact: A Pap smear DOES NOT detect ovarian cancer.
 It only screens for cervical cancer.
-There is currently no reliable routine screening test for ovarian cancer, making symptom awareness critical.
+There is currently no reliable routine screening test for ovarian cancer, making self-awareness of symptoms your most critical defense.

 Signs & Symptoms: The B.E.A.T.
 Clues

-Symptoms are easily mistaken for irritable bowel syndrome (IBS) or PMS.
-If the following symptoms are new, unusual for you, and occur more than 12 times a month, see a gynecologist:
+Early symptoms are easily mistaken for irritable bowel syndrome (IBS) or standard PMS.
+If the following "B.E.A.T." symptoms are new, unusual for you, and occur more than 12 times a month, you should consult a gynecologist:

-• B - Bloating: Persistent abdominal bloating or an increase in your belly size (not just occasional gas).
+• B - Bloating: Persistent abdominal bloating or a noticeable increase in your belly size (not just occasional gas after a meal).

-• E - Eating Difficulty: Feeling full very quickly after eating only a small amount, or a sudden loss of appetite.
+• E - Eating Difficulty: Feeling full very quickly after eating only a small amount, or a sudden, unexplained loss of appetite.

-• A - Abdominal/Pelvic Pain: Chronic aching or cramping in the lower stomach or pelvis.
+• A - Abdominal/Pelvic Pain: Chronic aching, pressure, or cramping in the lower stomach or pelvic region.

-• T - Trouble Urinating: A frequent or urgent need to urinate.
+• T - Trouble Urinating: A frequent or urgent need to urinate more often than usual.

 ⚠️ RED FLAG: ASCITES (FLUID BUILDUP)

-If you experience sudden, severe swelling of the abdomen (to the point where clothes suddenly do not fit), accompanied by shortness of breath and severe fatigue, it may be Ascites—a buildup of fluid often associated with advanced ovarian cancer.
+If you experience sudden, severe swelling of the abdomen (to the point where your clothes suddenly do not fit), accompanied by shortness of breath and extreme fatigue, it may be Ascites—a buildup of fluid often associated with advanced ovarian cancer.
 Seek medical evaluation immediately.

 Risk Factors & Protective Factors